keeptala/keeptala/README.md

-- 👋 Hi, I’m @bullrock
+- 👋 Hi, I’m ceo of bullrock
-- 📫 How to reach me @poor3k
+- 📫 How to reach me @bullrock_

 echo "# pk1" >> README.md